skip to main content

 = $126,750

 If you want an estimate, you can use a MAGI calculator.
-However, it’s best to consult a financial or tax advisor.
+However, it may also be smart to consult a financial or tax advisor.

 If you’re married and filing jointly, the IRS essentially views you and your spouse as one entity for tax purposes, meaning your gross income and deductions are combined.
 So, for example, if you had a gross income of $85,000 and your spouse had a gross income of $100,000 during the 2022 tax year, you’d combine the gross income ($185,000) and then start with step 2.